 Connecting to your Database

 Throughout the pipeline, we will use Python to connect to our MySQL database.
 We can also connect to it using the MySQL Workbench.
-We will cover both ways here.
+We will cover both ways in the following sections.

 MySQL Workbench

 You can follow the instructions to download and install the MySQL Workbench here: https://dev.mysql.com/downloads/workbench/